kraus-yang/SGCN/README.md

 # Note

-PyTorch version should be 0.3!
-For PyTorch0.4 or higher, the codes need to be modified.
+PyTorch version should be 1.0.0 or higher.

 # Data Preparation